mohd-afeef-badri/helloTap/README.md

 ## Step 5: Upload contents to the Repository

-Upload the compiled `helloTap` binary to the "homebrew-hellotap" repository.
+Upload the compiled `helloTap` binary, and the formula `helloTap.rb` to the "homebrew-hellotap" repository.
 (Note I have uploaded other files here, you can just do with ruby formula file and the binary, main.cpp is not needed)

-## Step 6: Now will will need to tage the version and Create the release
+## Step 6: Now will will need to tag the version and create the `tar.gz` release

-This is easy to do, by this you will have created a tar.gz of your pachkage
+In the above example I have created a tag `v1.0.0` for my git repository, and then I used GitHub to create a relase for this tag.
+Hence I was able to generate `tar.gz` for the package that is stored in `https://github.com/mohd-afeef-badri/homebrew-hellotap/releases/download/v1.0.0/hellotap`.

 ## Culmination and Reflection